Core Concepts

 Real-time updates (SSE)

-The receiver maintains a persistent connection to the sender’s GET /events?secret=X endpoint, which streams Server-Sent Events (SSE).
+The receiver maintains a persistent connection to the sender’s /events endpoint, which streams Server-Sent Events (SSE).
+The receiver authenticates via a local_token HttpOnly cookie (the EventSource API cannot set custom headers).
 This means:

 • New items appear in the receiver queue instantly — no polling, no page refresh